pixelit-project/PixelIt/README.md

 ![](https://github.com/pixelit-project/PixelIt/actions/workflows/build-and-release.yml/badge.svg)

-The Pixel It is an ESP8266 / ESP32 (under construction) and WS2812B-LED based PixelArt display, controlled and fed via a JSON API.
+The PixelIt is an ESP8266 / ESP32 (under construction) and WS2812B-LED based PixelArt display, controlled and fed via a JSON API.
 Settings and small tests are possible via the web interface, also a node-red node ([node-red-contrib-pixelit](https://flows.nodered.org/node/node-red-contrib-pixelit)) for the JSON API is available.